makkus/freckles/README.rst

 For now, *freckles* provides two interfaces, which tackle slightly different scenarios and workflows: *freckles* itself, and *frecklecute*:

 *freckles*
-    A bit of an experiment, configuration management with a slight twist.
+    a bit of an experiment, configuration management with a slight twist.
 Instead of describing your infrastructure, you describe the shape of your software or data, then *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.

 *frecklecute*
     basically a wrapper around ansible_, making it easier to get started writing and executing task lists ('playbooks') locally